 Whether you’re escaping the chill with a tropical vacation or skiing the slopes, sun safety is still important in the winter months.
 Because UV rays can be harmful even in frosty temperatures, protecting your skin is a year-round responsibility.
 Allison Goddard, MD, of Dana-Farber/Brigham and Women’s Cancer Center for Skin (Cutaneous) Oncology, shares some wintertime … Continued

 Merkel cells are found just below your skin’s surface, on the lowest level of your top layer of skin (the epidermis).
 Connected to nerve endings associated with the sensation of touch, Merkel cells play a key role in helping us identify fine details and textures by touch.
-A rare and dangerous form of skin cancer … Continued
+What is Merkel cell carcinoma?
+A rare and … Continued

 The call of the beach is hard to ignore on sunny summer days.
 Yet many teens and young adults do not follow protection tips when they hit the sand.
 They remain the most difficult age group to convince that ultraviolet (UV) rays, which come from the sun and indoor tanning venues, can cause cancer.